Tata Starbus CNG-Electric Hybrid Bus (Next-Gen) – 2016 Auto Expo

 Say hello to the world’s first commercially produced CNG Hybrid Bus – the Tata Starbus Hybrid – that is currently on display at the Auto expo 2016 happening at Greater Noida.
-Tata Motors claims that this CNG-Electric series hybrid bus is 30% lower in emissions and features zero-emission running mode as well.
+Tata Motors claims that this CNG-Electric series hybrid bus is 30 percent lower in emissions and features zero-emission running mode as well.
 Equipped with the latest Lithium Ion Phosphate Batteries (Prismatic Cell), the Starbus Hybrid also boasts electronically-controlled air suspension and fully electronic braking system with regeneration and ABS.

 This is not the first time Tata Motors have come up with the hybrid urban bus.
 Back in 2010, the first ‘green bus’ from the company Tata Starbus 32-Seater CNG-Electric Hybrid Low Floor was unveiled, which claimed 25% fuel efficiency.
 The bus used the common UBS (Urban Bus Specifications) platform, and was basically a parallel hybrid system.